pitosalas/cleancont/output/2006-06-24-bloggercon-8211-wish-i-was-there.md

 ---
 title: "BloggerCon – Wish I was there"
 subtitle: "BloggerCon IV is going on right now, in California.
-This is Dave Winer’s original ‘[UnConference](ht..."
+This is Dave Winer’s original ‘UnConference"
 category: "51"
 tags: []
 date: "2006-06-24"